 In-kind contributions consist of donated services and goods, and are recognized at fair value at the date of the donation.
 Donated services are recognized when the services donated require specialized skills, are provided by individuals with those skills, and would typically need to be purchased if the services had not been donated.
-The School received \$81,054 and \$70,353 of donated auction items for the years ended June 30, 2017 and 2016, respectively.
+The School received \$58,219 and \$81,054 of donated auction items for the years ended June 30, 2018 and 2017, respectively and \$42,053 in donated equipment and fixtures for the year ended June 30, 2018.